reshmabidikar/slate/source/includes/_account.md

 ```
 **Request Body**

 The request body identifies a subset of the `account` attributes as a JSON string.
-The attributes required are `accountId` and `email` (the email to be added). 'accountId` is required in the body even though it is given in the path.
+The attributes required are `accountId` and `email` (the email to be added). `accountId` is required in the body even though it is given in the path.
 No other attributes should be included.

 **Query Parameters**